thecandlestick/silverbullet/website/Quantified Statements.md

 \forall x \in D, \exists y \in E \text{ such that } \sim P(x,y)
 ```

-The negations of more complex _quantified statements_ such as these can be computed manually using a substitution of variables
+The negations of more complex _quantified statements_ can be computed manually using a careful substitution of variables

 #BoardQuestion Give the negation of the following _quantified statement_:
 ```latex